 Geography Department Staff

-- Mrs H Barrett - Curriculum Leader
+- Mrs H Barrett - Curriculum Leader (Maternity Leave)

 - Mrs E D'Arcy

-- Mr T Smith
+- Mr P Smith

 "Geography is a subject which holds the key to our future" Michael Palin. |

-The intent of our Geography curriculum is to promote a curiosity and understanding about physical and human aspects of the world.
-The curriculum will enable our students to be confident to understand and ask questions about the world in which they live.
-The intent is to develop a holistic knowledge of the subject in Years 7 – 9 to provide a strong platform on which to build their knowledge and skills at GCSE.
-The Geography curriculum develops skills that are transferable to other curriculum areas and promotes the spiritual, moral, social and cultural development of the students.
-We promote sensitivity and empathy towards others and develop tolerance and independent thinking to prepare our students to become active citizens in a dynamic world.
-Geography fascinates and inspires and the curriculum has been developed to raise awareness that geography is all around us!
+Students develop a holistic knowledge of the subject in Years 7 – 9 which provides a strong foundation to build their knowledge and skills at GCSE.
+The Geography Curriculum develops skills that are transferable to other subjects, and promotes spiritual, moral, social and cultural development of the students.
+We foster sensitivity and empathy towards others, and develop tolerance and independent thinking to prepare our students to become active citizens in a dynamic world.

 Key Stage 3 Geography